Plan 9 from Outer Space: Background and genre

-The film combines elements of science fiction, Atompunk, and gothic horror.
+Plan 9 from Outer Space combines elements of science fiction, Atompunk, and gothic horror.
 Science fiction remained popular throughout the 1950s, though the genre had experienced significant changes in the post-war period.
 The Atomic Age, heralded by the development of nuclear weapons and the atomic bombings of Hiroshima and Nagasaki, had inspired science fiction films to deal with the dangers of unrestricted science, while space flight and the existence of extraterrestrial life and civilizations (more "traditional" elements of the genre), seemed to hold a new fascination for audiences at the beginning of the Space Race.
 On the other hand, the height of Gothic film's popularity was during the 1930s and 1940s but it was in decline by the 1950s and considered old-fashioned.
 By 1950s standards, the combination of dated and modern elements gives the film a rather anachronistic quality.

 Plan 9s script seems to aim at being an epic film, a genre typically requiring a big budget from a major film studio.
 That Wood made it with minimal financial resources underscores one of the qualities of his work: his ideas tended to be too expensive to film, yet he tried to film them anyway.
 As Rob Craig argues, Wood's failed efforts give the film a peculiar charm.
 Craig finds that Plan 9 has much in common with both epic theatre ("grand melodrama on a minuscule budget") and the Theatre of the Absurd (characters acting as buffoons, nonsense, and verbosity in dialogue, dreamlike and fantasy imagery, hints of allegory, and a narrative structure where continuity is consistently undermined).

+Financing

+Turner Classic Movies describes the production as having been financed under a contract with a Baptist organization; as a condition of that contract, many members of the cast and crew were baptized in a Beverly Hills swimming pool.
+TCM also notes that producers J. Edward Reynolds and Hugh Thomas Jr. appear in the finished film as gravediggers, and that the working title Grave Robbers from Outer Space was considered blasphemous by the film's Baptist financiers.